Skip to content

 The Steps of Strategic Thinking

-I recently taught a course on strategic thinking.
-While the materials were great, it was also strange that there weren’t any actual steps of stategic thinking.
+I recently taught a course on strategic thinking, and whle the materials were helpful, it was also strange there weren’t any actual steps of stategic thinking.

 That is, what exactly do you do to be “strategic”?

-I talk a lot on this website about creative thinking, even a few times about the comparisons between creative and strategic thinking.
+I talk a lot on this website about creative thinking, even a few times about .

 But a proper list of steps for strategic thinking has evaded me, or at least finding a usuable list has been difficult.
 It’s rare to find one place that details every step.